mikechambers/c4dnotes/README.md

 # c4dnotes

+General notes, tip and techniques for working in Cinema 4D.

   * spin edge
   * two / four triangles can be disolved into a quad.
   * use bevel in solid mode to add cut edges